Why your business needs a standardised sales process

 In order to build a standardised sales process, you need to define it and then document it so that you scale it.

-Remember it's an iterative approach to be adopted by the whole sales team and as you discover new ways of closing or prospecting, having documents that historically show your iterations will help you understand how far you’ve come as a sales organisation.
+Remember, it's an iterative approach to be adopted by the whole sales team.
+As you discover new ways of closing or prospecting, having documents that historically show your iterations will help you understand how far you’ve come as a sales organisation.
 The graphic below shows how you can approach this.

-Digital BIAS work with product and service organisations to improve customer experience, lead generation and customer acquisition, please feel free to contact us via our website, on the phone 0203 637 4426 or book a meeting.
+BIAS works with product and service organisations to improve customer experience, lead generation and customer acquisition.
+Please feel free to contact us via our website, on the phone 0203 637 4426 or book a meeting.